 The Harlequin Pinscher is one of the original patterns that the Germans had, bred and registered as Miniature Pinschers.
 As it goes with most clubs when somebody gets in the position of authority and power and decides they don’t like something they change it irregardless of what the eventual outcome will be and the same holds true for the Harlequin Pinscher.

-The early breeders of the Harlequin Pinscher however were unaware of the genetic makeup of the Merle gene.
-Over a period of years the dogs became decreasing in number due to hereditary defects.
+The Harlequin Pinschers history does run hand in hand with that of the Miniature Pinscher.
+The early breeders of the patterned Pinscher however were unaware of the genetic makeup of the Merle gene.
+Over a period of years the dogs became decreasing in number due to hereditary defects and eventually went extinct.

 A Merle x Merle breeding is considered unethical.